Does the President Control Gas Prices?

 So, is it possible that presidents don’t have much control over prices—and they shouldn’t be praised for price drops or maligned for price increases?
 (And, for that matter, they shouldn’t malign the retailers who also are not the reason for rising prices.)

-Let’s specifically focus on the spring transition to summer-blend fuel.
-For two decades, NACS has communicated the issues that affect prices because without an explanation, consumers and/or politicians tend to blame the convenience store as the place that's responsible for their pain.
+Let’s focus on the spring transition to summer-blend fuel.
+For over two decades, NACS has communicated the issues that affect prices because without an explanation, consumers and/or politicians tend to blame the convenience store as the place that's responsible for their pain.
 And convenience stores sell 80% of the gas purchased in the United States.

-Since the final implementation of the Clean Air Act Amendments in 2000, the seasonal transition to summer-blend fuel (the first week of February till about mid-May) has helped gasoline prices rise significantly before they reached their peak, with increases ranging from a low of 1 cent in 2020 (which needs some explanation) to a high of $1.56 per gallon in 2022, which we already explained.
+Since the final implementation of the Clean Air Act Amendments in 2000, the seasonal transition to summer-blend fuel (the first week of February till about mid-May) has helped gasoline prices rise before reaching their peak, with increases ranging from a low of 1 cent in 2020 (which needs some explanation) to a high of $1.56 per gallon in 2022, which we already explained.
 The average annual increase is 52.5 cents per gallon.

 What about from a legacy perspective?
 Can presidents say that they reduced gas prices over their term in office?
 Nope.
-Every president since 2000 has left office with gas prices higher than they took office (using EIA numbers):
+Every president since 2000 has left office with gas prices higher than when they took office (using EIA numbers):

 • Bill Clinton left office with gas prices 39 cents higher ($1.06 on Jan.
 25, 1993; $1.47 on Jan.
 22, 2001).